How much is the State Pension?

 Basic State Pension

 If you reached your pension age before April 6th 2016, then you will receive the original State Pension.
-Worth £122.30 at the time of writing (June 2017), the amount you'll receive depends on how many years you paid National Insurance (NI) while you were working, your marital status, and whether or not you built up any additional state pension – booster payments that are also linked to NI contributions.
+Worth £125.95 per week at the time of writing (June 2018).
+The actual amount you'll receive depends on how many years you paid National Insurance (NI) while you were working, your marital status, and whether or not you built up any additional state pension – booster payments that are also linked to NI contributions.
+To get the full Basic State Pension you would have needed a total of 30 qualifying years of National Insurance contributions or credits.

 The amount increases every year in line with the highest percentage within the triple lock – UK earnings growth, price growth, or an interest rate of 2.5% – and if you're on a low salary (below £159.35 per week if you're single, and £243.25 if you're in a couple in 2017/18), you can receive pension credit to increase the amount of money you receive.